 The US consumer is alive and kicking!
 With the world stock markets crashing last week, nobody really cares about the financial losses in their portfolios, except for whether they can save $100 on a netbook by standing in line for 5 hours!
+The US consumer is going shopping baby.
 I expect the markets to rebound this week as the UAE publicly declares it will back all of Dubai World’s debts.

 We will never learn from our mistakes because the desire for things is just too great.
 You can bet your last dollar that if there’s any hint of a bubble in a new asset class, it’ll grow bigger because everybody will want in to try and capitalize.
 I know I will at least try!